Millikin University

 Résumé preparation assistance Yes

-Other career services Internships, service learning/volunteer opportunities, campus jobs, graduate school advisory, etc
+Other career services Campus jobs, graduate school advisory, internships

 Feature Note